 The Romanovs: 1613-1918 by Simon Sebag Montefiore

 One of the best reads of the past year.
-Dynamic and full bodied biography of the most successful dynasty in modern history.
-Mr. Montefiore’s previous book, Jerusalem, was equally captivating.
+A dynamic and full bodied biography of the most successful dynasty in modern history.
+Mr. Montefiore’s previous book, Jerusalem, was equally captivating, so order that as well if you are interested in learning about the city’s history.

 The Glass Palace by Amitov Gosh